Include these top 10 things to do in Athens Greece in your city break itinerary. See the main attractions in Athens

 Athens is one of the most fascinating cities in the world.
 The birthplace of democracy, home of philosophers and thinkers, and birthplace of Western Civilization, it's one of the oldest cities in Europe.

 10 Best things to do in Athens

 1. Temple Of Olympian Zeus

-If you are looking for things to do in Athens, you probably already know there’s really no escaping the temples, nor should you even consider doing it!
+If you are looking for what not to miss in Athens, you probably already know there’s really no escaping the temples, nor should you even consider doing it!

 Greece is a country with a vast, rich culture, and its stunning capital is sure to transport you all the way back to ancient times through the outstanding architecture alone.